star-hengxing/libuipc/docs/index.md

 - **Easy & Powerful**: Libuipc offers an intuitive and unified approach to creating and accessing vivid simulation scenes, supporting a variety of objects and constraints that can be easily added.
 - **Fast & Robust**: Libuipc is designed to run fully in parallel on the GPU, achieving high performance and enabling large-scale simulations.
 It features a robust and accurate frictional contact model that effectively handles complex frictional scenarios without penetration.
 - **High Flexibility**: Libuipc provides APIs in both Python and C++ and supports both Linux and Windows systems.
-- **Fully Differentiable**: Libuipc provides differentiable simulation APIs for backward optimizaitons.
+- **Fully Differentiable**: Libuipc provides differentiable simulation APIs for backward optimizations.
 (Coming Soon)

 <table>
   <tr>